 Photo courtesy of Margarita Delgado

 At McGill University I taught courses in botany, general biology, the history and philosophy of biology, and biology in relation to the human predicament.
 I carried out research on the morphological development (organogenesis) of flowers, the development and evolution of flowering plants, continuum and process morphology, the power and limitations of science, and the philosophy of biology.
 My research led me from plant morphology to infinite issues (including Ken Wilber and Korzybski).
 In 1976 at Naropa Institute in Boulder, Colorado (that became Naropa University) I taught a summer course on Modern Biology and Zen.

 My publications comprise nearly a hundred papers, book chapters and books.
 Although predominantly on topics of plant morphology, some of them deal with various aspects of biology, alternative holistic medicine, philosophy, and spirituality.
 My latest book is Science and Beyond: Toward Greater Sanity through Science, Philosophy, Art, and Spirituality (2021).

 I lectured at many universities around the world, including Harvard University, and the Universities of California, Paris, Berlin, Zurich, Delhi, Malaya, and Singapore.
 I presented papers at many national and international conferences and symposia and also organized symposia at international congresses.
 To learn more about the relation of science and spirituality, I attended several symposia on science and consciousness.
 In 1995 I was invited to give a talk on the relation of science, especially life science, and spirituality at the 60th birthday celebrations of the Dalai Lama.

-I received many honors and awards.
+I received many honours and awards.
 In 1973 I became a fellow of the Linnean Society of London (F.L.S.), in 1982 I was elected a fellow of the Royal Society of Canada (F.R.S.C.), and in 1995 I received an honorary doctorate (D.Sc.) from the Open International University for Complementary Medicine at Colombo, Sri Lanka, for my contributions to holistic alternative medicine.